tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

 **Examples**:

+Example #1:

     Hi Jose,

     My name is Gaby, and I'm a module two student in the Back End program at Turing.
 I'm originally from Chicago and would love to move back there after I graduate.
-I'd really like to connect with you to discuss your work and the tech scene in Chicago.
-I'm particularly interested in any advice you have for me during the rest of the program at Turing for how I can prepare for my job search and how I could get started in Chicago.
-I noticed on your schedule that you are available Wednesdays at 5pm -- are you free next Tuesday the 28th?
-Here's the Google Hangout link we can use.
-If that date/time doesn't work for you, let me know a time that's better for you.
+I'd really like to connect with you to discuss your work and the tech scene there.
+I'm particularly interested in any advice you have for how I can prepare for my job           search in Chicago.
+I noticed on your schedule that you are available Wednesdays at 5pm -- are you free next Wednesday the 28th?
+If so, I can set up Google Hangout.
+If that date/time doesn't work for you, please let me know a time that's better for you.

     Thanks,